Mizzurna Falls: Development and release

-Mizzurna Falls is the only game by designer Taichi Ishizuka (The Firemen) as a writer and director.
+Mizzurna Falls is the only game written and directed by designer Taichi Ishizuka, who previously worked on the 1994 action game The Firemen.
 Originally conceived as a closed circle mystery set in an old mansion, the scope was expanded to eventually encompass simulating an entire small town.
-Ishizuka was strongly influenced by the films of David Lynch—the game's setting is reminiscent of Twin Peaks, with story elements inspired by Blue Velvet.
+Ishizuka was strongly influenced by the work of American filmmaker David Lynch—the game's setting is reminiscent of Twin Peaks, with story elements inspired by Blue Velvet.
 Many elements of the town of Mizzurna Falls were drawn from a 3 month long cross-country roadtrip from San Francisco to New York which Ishizuka took after the release of his previous game.
 Ishizuka led a team of contractors named Sun Studio, consisting of three graphic designers and four programmers.
 Music and sound effects were produced by a team of three Human Entertainment employees.

-The game was released on 23 December 1998 in Japan for the Sony PlayStation, and was published by Human Entertainment themselves.
+The game was released on 23 December 1998 in Japan for the PlayStation, and was published by Human Entertainment themselves.
 The game was never localized nor published in the West.

 After Mizzurna Falls was released, most of Sun Studio founded a new independent game development company named Garden, but Ishizuka became dissatisfied with the realities of running a business and retired from video game development in 2004.
 He emigrated to Canada, where he became a tour guide for visitors going to the Canadian Rockies.